mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

-# Simplifying Kubernestes Ingress using F5 Technologies
+# Simplifying Kubernetes Ingress using F5 Technologies

 The purpose of this document is to demonstrate Kubernetes Ingress using F5 BIG-IP and NGINX technologies.
 This user-guide simplifies the solution by providing examples and step by step guidance.